simplicity-js/simplicity/.github/DOCUMENTATION.md

 If you are a developer coming from a PHP/Laravel background or you like the Laravel architecture, you will immediately feel comfortable working with Simplicity.
 This is because
-Simplicity architecture is heavily inspired by Laravel and Simplicity aims to make building applications enjoyable and a breeze.
+Simplicity's architecture is heavily inspired by Laravel and Simplicity aims to make building applications enjoyable and a breeze.

 ## Getting Started

 ### Installation
-To get started, you can either scaffold the project with the [Simplicity CLI][], or clone the [starter project][].
+To get started, you can either scaffold the project with the [Simplicity CLI][simplicity-cli] or clone the [starter project][starter-project].

 To scaffold the project with the Simplicity CLI, first install the CLI as a global package with the following command: